arka9ine/TriPi-Updater/README.md

 -If you already have a TriPi-based setup (RetroPie + Kodi 15.1 installed on top of Raspbian Wheezy), or used previous versions of TriPi that were on my github, you can clone this repo and run update.sh (as sudo, of course).
 From then on, you will have a "TriPi-Updater" option under "Ports" in ES.

--You may run this updater anyways if you modified TriPi-related files in version 4.0 and want to attempt to restore them.
+-You may run this updater anyways if you modified TriPi-related files and want to attempt to restore them.

 -If you modified files unrelated to TriPi, this will not fix them and you will probably need to find answers elsewhere.